-Sara is the newest addition to the Chapman Law Group Sarasota Ofﬁce and she is dedicated to the defense of individual health care practitioners as well as health care entities.
+Sara is a health care attorney for Chapman Law Group’s Sarasota Ofﬁce.
+She is dedicated to the defense of individual health care practitioners as well as health care entities.

-While in law school, Sara worked for the Board of Governors of the State of Florida University System under the University of Florida J. Hillis Miller Health Center Self-Insurance Program defending participating health care providers.
-During her internship, Sara worked on an array on topics related to trial preparation and alternative dispute resolution for malpractice defense cases.
+Prior to joining the Firm, Sara worked for the Board of Governors of the State of Florida University System under the University of Florida J. Hillis Miller Health Center Self-Insurance Program defending participating health care providers.
+She worked on an array of topics related to trial preparation and alternative dispute resolution for malpractice defense cases.

 Her passion for health care law brought her to work for the University of Florida Health System and Shands Hospital both as a legal intern and a compliance intern.
 Sara worked especially on physician billing regulatory compliance issues, including but not limited to Stark law, Antikickback Statute, and the False Claims Act.